CheeseyCake92/CheeseyCake92/README.md

 Pronouns: She/Her

 I'm usually more active on Discord: CheeseyCake92<br>
+----------------------------------------------------------
 Since Github allows you to do funny markdown stuff with a far higher character limit, here's my actual about me.
-----------------------------------------------------------

 I mostly use this branch of accounts for ERP and NSFW purposes(No IRL pictures or videos.
 I neither am comfortable with that, or have enough self confidence for that)
 So if you find NSFW content/ERP uncomfortable, you might want to look elsewhere

-I only really find females attractive, sooo.
-If you're gonna ERP with me, I'd prefer if you RP as female
+I only really find females attractive.
+Sooo, If you're gonna ERP with me, I'd prefer if you RP as female

 I like coding, I sometimes draw and as stated above I like to ERP